 Less Severe Alternatives to Juvenile Incarceration Work

 There are less severe alternatives to incarcerating juveniles—and they work.
 Diversion programs, drug treatments, family programs, community-based programs and treatment clinics have been found to have much better results than incarceration.
 Juveniles placed in these alternative programs are much less likely to re-offend than those who are put behind bars.
 These programs are less costly to the public in addition to being successful.

 Placing young people in juvenile detention facilities can cost the public as much as $65,000 per year.
-Alternatives to incarceration not only reduces crime, but saves money.
-In fact, research shows that every dollar spent on alternative programs for juveniles results in a $13 savings.
+Alternatives to incarceration not only reduce crime but saves money.
+In fact, research shows that every dollar spent on alternative programs for juveniles results in $13 in savings.
 Plus, early interventions for juveniles can effectively prevent those considered “high-risk” from re-offending, saving the public millions of dollars.

 Changing the treatment of juveniles in prison, and convincing lawmakers that alternative treatments and preventative measures are more effective than prison requires changing our culture.
 When New York City officials issued updated policies for the treatment of juveniles sent to Riker’s Island, seventy-five officers resisted those reforms and had to be transferred to other jobs.
 A news report by Soledad O’Brien detailed a once-notorious juvenile lockup in Las Cruces, NM.
 The J. Paul Taylor Center is trying something new for juvenile offenders—education, counseling, and a second chance.
 The program is modeled after a similar one in Missouri which resulted in one of the lowest recidivism rates in the country.
 Every state in the U.S. should take a look at those results and consider similar programs.